Cipulot/Kenban-de-GO--Build-Guides/buildguide_en.md

 ### 3: Prop the assembly of step 2 and insert the EC Sliders

-The assembly of step 2 needs to be propped up to allow the insertion of the EC sliders into the housings in a "free fall" manner, this will later ensure the proper alignment of the domes and springs.
+The assembly of step 2 needs to be propped up to allow the insertion of the EC sliders into the housings in a "free fall" manner (such that the slider drops in freely), this will later ensure the proper alignment of the domes and springs.

 After that, insert the EC sliders into the housings.
 If you want to have a quieter typing experience, you can also insert the silencing rings at this stage before you insert the sliders.